South Africa flag

 Below is a close-up of the inner city.

 The picture below is looking the other direction from the top of Table Mountain.
 It is looking out toward Cape Point which is the southwestern most point on the continent.
-That is where we are going Friday.

 After leaving Table Mountain we took a short drive around the city and then stopped at a diamond manufacturer where we learned how they make the jewelry (aka sales pitch).
 We were then dropped off at the waterfront where we had some free time for lunch and or shopping.